Measure of a Man (Clay Aiken album)

 Measure of a Man is the debut album by American singer Clay Aiken.
-It was released on October 14, 2003 through RCA Records, five months after the conclusion of the second season of American Idol.
+It was released on October 14, 2003, through RCA Records, five months after the conclusion of the second season of American Idol, in which he finished as the runner-up.
+Executive produced by Clive Davis, Aiken worked with a variety of producers on the album, including Desmond Child, David Eriksen, Steve Mac, Clif Magness, James McMillan, Steve Morales, and Rick Nowels.